munificent/craftinginterpreters/book/optimization.md

 I was, you may have initially been intimidated by programming languages.
 But in these chapters, you've seen that even really challenging material can be tackled by us mortals if we get our hands dirty and take it a step at a time.
-If you can handle compilers and interpreters, you can do that with anything you put your mind to.
+If you can handle compilers and interpreters, you can do anything you put your mind to.

 [mit license]: https://en.wikipedia.org/wiki/MIT_License
 [source]: https://github.com/munificent/craftinginterpreters